studyfirston/studyfirston_hci.github.io/hci/README.md

 1) We will conduct interviews with people who exercise a lot and look for new functions.
 2) We will have time to add a number of features that we have planned before.

+Inseon Choi :
+- I tried it outdoors during User Research, and it was positive than I expected.
+It would be good to plan for use in places. (not only home training but also gym, park etc.)

+Jun PARK :
+- For our future studies, we plan on experimenting with our ai-fitness friend app so that we have different types of interaction with the users in different places and they can give us more feedbacks.

 ## Review
-JEMIN :
+Jemin Rhee :
-Since we have only 8 weeks to implement the whole service from zero to one, it was not enough to collect, preprocess, train, test, implement, hosting, user test, and everything perfectly within the limited time.
+- Since we have only 8 weeks to implement the whole service from zero to one, it was not enough to collect, preprocess, train, test, implement, hosting, user test, and everything perfectly within the limited time.
 I wish I had a faster desktop during the project because I wanted to train/test, and implement faster as well.
 Plus, I realized that creating an app was not as difficult as I expected!

-Minsik :
+Minsik Kim:
-I think it was easy for us to create because we used a function called Teachable Machine.
+- I think it was easy for us to create because we used a function called Teachable Machine.
 However, it is difficult to accomplish what we want in details.It was a simple prototype now, but I felt that when I had to make a product like this, I had to embody it directly.

+Inseon Choi :
+- It was helpful for me to have various experiences such as setting targets, implementing services, and considering HCI elements in a short time.
+I expect that this experience will remain as an important learning when creating services in the future.

+Jun Park :
+- Overall, I had a joy of making this app with my team members.
+Everything went well smoothly than I expected.
+Through this course, I learnt a valuable lesson for me creating this kind of services in the future

 ------------------------------